erimingram/erimingram.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
 You've reached my website.
 This site is currently under construction.

 I am currently a MS student in data science at UT Austin, expecting to graduate in Spring 2025.

 I graduated from Amherst College in 2023 with a BS in Statistics, Computer Science, Mathematics, and History.
 4 majors?
 Yes!
 That is what led me to Data Science in the end.
-Data Science is the perfect combination
+Data Science is the perfect combination between the four fields.